Covering all of Ontario for Log and Timberframe Home Inspections

 Keep things in perspective and recognize that no home is perfect.

-My summary and our discussion at the end of the inspection should help keep things in perspective.
-You will know what the issues are, how serious they are and you will have my recommendations as to service, investigate further, repair, or replace.(I don't often recommend further investigation.
-When I do it usually involves questionable heating or electrical) Do not kill your deal over things that are minor repairs or things that don't really affect the major systems of the home.
+Our summary and our discussion at the end of the inspection should help keep things in perspective.
+You will know what the issues are, how serious they are and you will have my recommendations as to service, investigate further, repair, or replace.(We don't often recommend further investigation.
+When we do it usually involves questionable heating or electrical) Do not kill your deal over things that are minor repairs or things that don't really affect the major systems of the home.

 It is also inappropriate to demand that a seller address deferred maintenance, conditions already listed on the seller's disclosure or nit-picky items.